dakolyay/port/content/blog-posts/sunflower-sutra.md

 During the breaking out, the most common application type was Gaming(90%) and in the list of applications, the dominant part is adventure shooter videogames (Half-Life: Alyx, Minecraft, Jurassic world, Zombie shooter, Gorn, Saber Fight VR, The Elder Scrolls V: Skyrim VR, Star Trek: Bridge Crew, Superhot VR, Vader Immortal: Episode I et cetera).
 All these games involve continuous movement and are action-heavy.
 During the use of these applications, users have to strike a balance between two realities.

 Participants who have not broken out from safety boundaries mostly triggered it with **"Breaking out of the boundary with the controller (or hand)"** and **"Approximating the boundary but not breaking out"**. Сuriously enough in most cases, they do stop their actions during VR if participants are too close to boundaries or made it show up because of the controller.
+The most common reason to make people stay inside boundaries is fear.

 _Feedback_